 A non-technical course that emphasizes music fundamentals, history, literature, styles, composers, and performers and is designed to increase the enjoyment and appreciation of music.
 It is open to all students, and no musical background is necessary.
-Spring Semester
+Offered each spring semester.

 121-122 Theory I-II (3-3).
-Coreq: MUS 123-124.